W. Craig Carter

-W. Craig Carter is an American materials scientist, a POSCO Professor of Materials Science and Engineering at Massachusetts Institute of Technology.
+W. Craig Carter is an American materials scientist, a Toyota Professor of Materials Science and Engineering at Massachusetts Institute of Technology.
 He is also a co-founder of the 24M Technologies Company.

 He is a specialist in the fields of meso-scale modelling of materials properties and processing.
 His research is focused on thermodynamics and kinetics of interfaces, simulations of microstructural evolution, and predictions of fracture and reliability in materials.
 He has also worked on battery materials.

 He is a MacVicar Fellow and has received the MIT School of Engineering Bose Teaching Award.
 He has also been a recipient of Wolfram Innovator Award.
 He is a fellow of American Ceramic Society.

 Education

 Carter studied material science and engineering and received his bachelor's, Masters and Doctoral degree from University of California, Berkeley in 1983, 1987, and 1989, respectively.
 He completed his post-doctoral studies in material science from NIST in 1991.